ryanjcain/Quantum-Mechanical-Models-in-Python/README.md

 # Quantum-Mechanical-Models-in-Python
+CS presentation 2016
 2-D time dependent models of particles moving through traditional and Fourier space.

+Goals:
+1. Understand mechanics of the code.
+2. Modify to add implementation of parabolic well.
+3. Present in an engaging manner to the class.

 Overall Inspiration: